appsignal/appsignal-docs/source/support/debugging.html.md

 ## Creating a reproducible state

-When it's not immediate obvious what the cause of a problem could be, the next step is to try and replicate the situation in the most minimal setup possible.
+If the steps described above haven't shown a cause for the problem, a good next step is to try to replicate the situation in the most minimal setup possible.

-Create a test application with as little configuration as possible, load the least amount of required libraries and other dependencies.
+Create a test application with as little configuration as possible, loading only the minimum required libraries and dependencies.

 With this reproducible example application we can start tracking down the cause of the problem.
-This means deep diving in the language specific agent, the C-extension and Rust agent.
-If there doesn't seem to be a problem, we

 ## Contact us

-[Contact us](mailto:support@appsignal.com), if you haven't already, and let us know what your problem is.
+Don't hesitate to [contact us](mailto:support@appsignal.com) if you run into any issues while debugging the AppSignal client.
+We're here to help.